grange85/ahfow-www/_posts/2003/2003-03-14-lavventura-in-june.markdown

 - dean & britta
 tags: []
 ---
-<p>L'Avventura, the upcoming release from "Britta Phillips &amp; Dean Wareham" should be released by Jetset records sometime in June.
+<p>L'Avventura, the upcoming release from "Britta Phillips & Dean Wareham" should be released by Jetset records sometime in June.
 Preliminary details can be found at http://db.fullofwishes.co.uk/discography/album/185/</p>